-A: WSS are used by the budget office to make staffing allocations to buildings based on projected enrollment for the following year.
+A: Weighted Staffing Standards (WSS) are used by the budget office to make staffing allocations to buildings based on projected enrollment for the following year.
 WSS are based on several factors, but primarily the standards seek to support the basic education program for students as defined by OSPI, federal regulations, and the CBA.
-Building/program supervisors typically receive staffing FTE numbers from the district's budget office in mid to late February.
+School leaders received staffing FTE numbers from the district's budget office in mid to late February.
 The projected FTE is compared with the building's current staffing to determine if the building will need to make displacement or hiring decisions.
 WSS can be found in the district's "Gold Book" put out by the district each year.